2sherpas/2sherpas.github.io/_posts/2020-02-09-wrapping-rest-api-in-graphql-with-aws-appsync.md

 ![aws_appsync_6]({{site.url}}/{{site.baseurl}}img/post-assets/appsync_img_6.jpeg)
 {: refdef}

-Not really, GraphQL is much more than this, are mutations, complex filtering, nested filtering, operators...
+Not really, GraphQL is much more than this; is complex filtering, mutations, nested filtering, operators...
 But definetily this is a good starting point!

 Have a nice week!